 Conclusion

 Do not be too hasty to look to software for the solution to your planning problems.
 Remember, organize first, then automate.
-In this blog we discussed 3 building blocks: processes, people and systems.
+In this blog we discussed 3 ingredients: processes, people and systems.
 First make sure that you have the processes and people in place (organizing).
 A good process with the right people can indeed be done without the help of a planning tool.
 It just takes more time – and it’s not as efficient.

 On the other hand, using a software planning tool without a well-organized process in place and/or the right people with the right planning skills, is doomed to fail.
 So, make sure you first get the basics right, then automate it with the right planning tool to make it even more efficient.